o-lenczyk/cal/README.md

 Score = 3 × (# of 1st-choice votes) + 2 × (# of 2nd-choice votes) + 1 × (# of 3rd-choice votes)
 ```

 Games that meet a minimum point threshold **and** have enough interested players to satisfy their `min_players` requirement are selected.
-Tables are then initialized for those games.
+The system creates **physical table** assignments (each physical table gets one selected game).

 ### Phase 2: Player Assignment